Entrance to Kern Park

 Boardman sat down with Kern Park for an interview near Sergio’s Pizza one of his favorite haunts.
-Kern arrived late appearing tired and worn; decades of neglect and abuse have obviously taken their toll.
+Kern arrived late appearing tired and worn; decades of neglect and abuse from the city have obviously taken their toll.
 He has some stubble from not shaving and at almost 50 signs of gray are beginning to appear.

 One gets the feeling Kern Park is both apprehensive and suspicious of being interviewed.
-We sat on a curb in the parking lot after hours with nothing, but the light from Sergio’s marquee and the ember of his lit cigarette to keep us company.
+We sat on a curb in the parking lot after hours with nothing, but the light from Sergio’s marquee and the ember of his lit cigarette, to keep us company.

+Okay, let’s get down to the nut-cracking.
 In the 1970s the city had trouble funding and finishing you, Kern Park.

 In the 1980s you fell victim to vandalism.

 In the 1990s the city forgot you existed.

 In the early 2000s the city tried to sell you to a developer in order to build a box store.

 What of it?